QuakeWatch Server Manual

 file.
 Included in the output is information on feeder modules,

 message cache, and currently-connected clients.
-If this parameter
+If this

-is set to 0 then no server-statistics
+parameter is set to 0 then no

-information will be generated.
-If
+server-statistics information will be

-this parameter is not specified then the value will default to 3600
+value will default to 3600 seconds.

 memorySizeWarnMBytes = ##